 - Remember that these sessions are “art experiences” and not “art classes.”
 Children may or may not always finish the projects on which they’re working but the focus of the program is the experience of creating art using the various media, not necessarily the finished product.

 My seven-year-old daughter and I just attended our first Saturday of the September session.
 The program is well-organized (as it should be after four decades of offering these sessions to kids for free – HOW did I not hear about this program before???).
-There usually two, and often three, artist-teachers at each station and plenty of materials (also free!) to go around.
+There are usually two, and often three, artist-teachers at each station and plenty of materials (also free!) to go around.

 The school’s Ursuline Campus (located on the banks of the San Antonio Riverwalk and across the street from the main library downtown) is shady, beautiful, and historic and will inspire even the least artistic types (me!) to conjure up their creative spirit.